kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 ![]({attach}images/start-for-free.png){width=90%}

-And when he selected the [`Start for Free`](https://fontawesome.com/v6.0/docs/web/setup/quick-start)  button, he was led to a clear and [detailed algorithm](https://fontawesome.com/v6.0/docs/web/setup/quick-start) on how  to set up and use Font Awesome.
+And when he selected [`Start for Free`](https://fontawesome.com/v6.0/docs/web/setup/quick-start), he was led to a clear and [detailed algorithm](https://fontawesome.com/v6.0/docs/web/setup/quick-start) on how  to set up and use Font Awesome.
 Central to everything was a simple [one-liner](https://en.wikipedia.org/wiki/One-liner_program) customized for him that yielded an HTML script when he clicked [`Set up a Kit`](https://fontawesome.com/kits).
 The script he got looked like this:

 ```html
 <script src="https://kit.fontawesome.com/[some-hex-digits].js" crossorigin="anonymous"></script>
 ```

-It was supposed to be included in the `<head>` of the HTML document.
+The script was supposed to be included in the `<head>` of the HTML document.
 This one line was the automagical incantation that Sol was looking for the previous night.
 He tried it out on the `atom` icon and got: <i class="fa-solid fa-atom"></i>.
 Voila!

 The maroon colour arose from a little CSS fragment that set the colour of the icon to maroon with